Relintai/pandemonium_engine/README.md

 - ... = TypedArray[Type][ 1, 2, 3, 4, ... ]
 - ... = TypedArray&lt;Type&gt;[ 1, 2, 3, 4, ... ]
 - ... = TypedArray(Type, 1, 2, 3, 4, ... )

+No, Typed Array holds it's allowed types.
+None of these are needed.

+Also this version does not give the false sense that the type is immutable.
+(Even if it was, a class could replace the array with an another one, then the property would return that.)

+- export(TypedArray) var a : TypedArray = TypedArray("Type")
+- export(TypedArray) var a : TypedArray = TypedArray(Type) - Gdscript could parse this too.
+- ... = TypedArray([ 1, 2, 3, 4, ... ]) - automatically gets the type from the first element
+- ... = TypedArray("Type", [ 1, 2, 3, 4, ... ]) - Sets up the type, then tries to grab everything from array
+- ... = TypedArray(Type, [ 1, 2, 3, 4, ... ]) - GDScript could parse this too

+It doesn't need property hints either.
+What the properties return is going to be used.

 ### WebNodes